interaction-lab/HARMONI/dockerfiles/README.md

 # Using Harmoni with Docker

+Todo
+- Basic testing to see if we need to switch to noetic (as we aren't building ros with py3)
+- Simplify the compose
+- Testing the individual packages
+    - using the testing outlined by Micol
+    - can we remove the package
+- Integration testing
+- Continuous integration
+- Rasa
+- Face tracking
+- Paper

 To launch the complete harmoni dev setup in docker:
 1. In order to run with window forwarding on linux use:
 ```